-Gerry demonstrates on paint that has settled and been left unmixed how in just ten to thirty seconds with the paint mixer the pigment is thoroughly dispersed.
+Gerry demonstrates on paint that has settled and been left unmixed.
+He shows how, in just ten to thirty seconds with the paint mixer, the pigment is thoroughly dispersed.
 For more tips and techniques like painting backdrops for your layout, browse our collection of helpful videos and articles.